 Students who pursue graduate studies related to Environmental and Sustainability Studies have gone into careers with top academic and research institutions, federal and state government, conservation agencies, non-profit organizations, business, and entrepreneurship.

-- College of Arts and Sciences - Earth and Amospheric Sciences
+- Earth and Amospheric Sciences (MS and PhD)

 The IU College of Arts and Sciences organizes Alumni events.
 Check out the IU College Luminaries program, which connects students with the College's most influential, successful, and inspiring alumni.

 Join and use the IU Alumni Association to remain in touch, network directly, and let others know where your path takes you.